bobfoster1299/building-a-cicd-pipeline2/README.md

 ## Load testing

 We can use locust to do a load test against our application.
-In this example we will run do this on locally rather than in Azure.
+In this example we will do a load test against the app running locally rather than in Azure.

 Install locust:
 ```